Covid-19 FAQs for International students

 Do I need a visa to start my course online?

-You will not require a Tier 4 visa if you start online because you are unable to travel to the UK.
+You will not require a student visa if you start online because you are unable to travel to the UK.
 Once you receive information about when you can continue your course at the University, you will need to apply for a visa.